theKashey/rewiremock/README.md

 - be secure, and isolate target under test.
 - be fast, to be faster.

+# Goal:
+- give ability to mock everything
+- give ability to do correctly.

 # API
  see d.ts file, or JSDoc in javascript sources.